amethystnetwork-dev/Incognito/README.md

          You can find more info on the <a href="https://github.com/IDontCodee/Incognito/">wiki</a>
          <br>
          <br>
-         If that does not answer your question or you want to share the link you made, join our <a href="https://discord.gg/J3VPy5Vy8x">Discord server</a>
+         If that does not answer your question or you want to share the link you made, join our <a href="#discord-server">Discord server</a>
 </div>

 ## Overview